mihs/ownstack/README.md

-# ownstack.
-Full application deployment in the cloud with monitoring, logging, dashboard, auto-scaling.
+# Work in progress - Full application deployment in the cloud with monitoring, logging, dashboard, auto-scaling.

-This is a work in progress.
+## This is a work in progress.
 While certain features do work, others are not yet implemented or do not work as expected.

 This project started as a test ground for saltstack.

 ## Objectives